PotHix/pothix.github.com/content/post/yearly-review-2017.md

 _When I saw that, I started a competition with_ _myself, my goal was **to speak in 2017 more than Milhouse did in 2016**_.

-It is like a time trial race in video games, when you have to defeat your own "ghost" or the "ghost" of a friend.
+It looks like a time trial race in video games when you have to defeat your own "ghost" or the "ghost" of a friend.
 For those who played bike racer from [Top Free Games](http://www.topfreegames.com/), it's just like that.